TheOfficialFloW/MiniVitaTV/README.md

   - Quick menu: Power functions available
   - Quick menu: Ability to assign controller port, enable/disable vibration and power off controller

-  A downside of this is however that the statusbar changes to transparent which you may not like, but welp.
+  A downside of this is however that the battery bar disappears and the statusbar changes to transparent which you may not like, but welp.
 Also I did not test if faking the device as PS TV also restricts applications, let me know.

 ## Installation